nasadov/carbon-aware-orchestrator/README.md

 ## The IDL

 The interface definition is in the `./pkg/idl/idl.proto` file.
 It models a snapshot of a Kubernetes cluster in terms of infrastructure and workload deployment, along with placement information including scheduling time for each microservice and scores for each pod and node.
-This gRPC interface aims to decouple the FogAtlas code (written in Go) from the placement algorithm implementations that can be written in various programming languages.
+This gRPC interface decouples the FogAtlas code (written in Go) from the placement algorithm implementations that can be written in various programming languages.

 ## Repository Structure